IMRCLab/pololu-rs/docs/usage.md

     - Prepare the nRF Dongle and write down the address for the robot(if multiple dongles are running together then each dongle should have different address)
     - Change the `robot_id` according to the Dongle address of the current robot in file `src/bin/programm_entrance.rs`, the `robot_id` can be found here:

-            spawner
-            .spawn(orchestrator(spawner, devices, UartCfg { robot_id: 10 }))
+            spawner.spawn(orchestrator(spawner, devices, UartCfg { robot_id: 10 })).unwrap();
-            .unwrap();

     - Connect the Raspberry-Debug-Probe and a USB-C cable to the Pololu.
     - Flash the firmware to the robot using the following command:

             ./run 3pi menu

-    - Paste the tuned robot configuration file in folder `cfg` to a micro sd card.
-Please DO NOT CHANGE the name of the configuration file, the file system depends on the file name to distinguish configuration file from other files.
+    - Change the name of the corresponding robot configuration file in folder `cfg` to `ROBOTCFG.CFG` and paste the tuned robot configuration file into a micro sd card.
+Please **DO NOT CHANGE** the name of the configuration file, the file system depends on the file name to distinguish configuration file from other files.
-    -  Paste the trajectory file to a micro sd card.
-Please DO NOT CHANGE the name of the trajectory file, the file system depends on the file name to distinguish configuration file from other files.
+    - Change the trajectory file name to `TRJ0001.JSN` and paste it into a micro sd card.
+Please **DO NOT CHANGE** the name of the trajectory file, the file system depends on the file name to distinguish trajectory file from other files.
 - Prepare the Trajectory Following ROS Node:
     - Connect a Crazyradio PA or Crazyradio 2 and a joystick to your PC.
     - Change the address for each robot in `workstation_ros/src/pololu_ros/config/controller_interface.yaml`.